The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

 Having established the network structure, we can train simply by compiling and then fitting

-In the above, the {\sf batch\_size} specifies that the training data is passed in groups of 32 at a time and the {\sf epochs} means that the data will be passed through the network 100 times to optimize the parametres.
-Finally, we can use the fitted network to check the validation data by `predicting':
+In the above, the {\sf batch\_size} specifies that the training data is passed in groups of 32 at a time and the {\it epochs} means that the data will be passed through the network 100 times to optimize the parameters.
+The optimizer for the gradient descent is the widely used ADAM, as discussed in \S\ref{s:MLterms}.